ShruthiKannappan/pop_cs3110/README.md

-Sure — here’s a concise, professional, GitHub-style version without emojis:

----

 # Paradigms of Programming

-This repository contains assignments completed as part of the **Paradigms of Programming** course.
+This repository contains assignments completed as part of the **Paradigms of Programming (CS3110)** course.
 It explores different programming paradigms — functional, logical, and imperative — using OCaml.

 ---